Bhairabkunda

 Bhairabkunda is a popular picnic spot in Udalguri district in the State of Assam, India.
 It is situated on the border of Bhutan.

 The Jampani River, originating in Bhutan, and Bhairabi River merge here to form Dhanshiri River.
 Dhanshiri river is a major tributary of Brahmaputra river.
 An irrigation project was constructed on Dhanshiri river at Bhairabkunda.
 A guide dam was constructed inside Bhutan for this project.
-The construction of the project took much more time than planned due to strong currents and terrorism.
-The Project is situated in Udalguri Districtt within jurisdiction of Bodoland Territorial Region (B.T.R.) aimed to provide assured irrigation to an area of 41.683 ha in five development blocks viz.
+The Project is situated in Udalguri District within jurisdiction of Bodoland Territorial Region (B.T.R.) aimed to provide assured irrigation to an area of 41.683 ha in five development blocks viz.
 Udalguri, Rowta, Kalaigaon, Mazbat and Bechimari under Udalguri Civil Sub-Division.

 Along with the irrigation project, a hydro-electric project was also planned to generate 20 MW of electricity out of 5 No. falls per 9 m drop, but it did not materialise.

 Geography

 Bhairabkunda has an average elevation of 703 metres.
 It stands as one of the famous picnic spots in Assam.
 Both locals and tourists are drawn towards this place because of its location and features.
 One attraction of the place is that it shares border with Bhutan and stands as a suitable entrypoint to the country.
 People can also cross the international border on foot from here and visit the adjacent Daifam town.
 There is also a suspension bridge made with steel cables that connects Bhairabkunda with Daifam, which is a tourist destination, and a spot for photography.